zackzhuzi/zookeeper-lock/README.md

-creating a distributed lock by zookeeper
+creating a distributed lock by zookeeper.